hyperledger/fabric/docs/source/policies/policies.md

 ## How are policies implemented throughout Fabric

 Policies are implemented at different levels of a Fabric network.
-Each policy domain governs different aspects how a network operates.
+Each policy domain governs different aspects of how a network operates.

 ![policies.policies](./FabricPolicyHierarchy-2.png) *A visual representation of the Fabric policy hierarchy.*